lsst-epo/rubin-obs-api/README.md

 * You will need to go into the `prod` GCP project in the Google Cloud Storage resource to find the DB dump file
 * Once you download the DB dump file, move it to the `./db/` folder
 ---
-To list the local databases for this project, first bring up the postgres container if it's not already up:
+To provision a new local database, first bring up the postgres container if it's not already up:

 `docker-compose -f docker-compose-local-db.yml up --build postgres`